-All Year and 10 students are screened to identify those for whom exam access arrangements may be required.
-Further assessments will then take place.
+All Year 7, 9 and 12 students are screened to identify those for whom exam access arrangements may be required.
+Further assessments will then take place as needed.

-Additional support is provided to parents/carers and students with SEND during transition from primary school to Holmer Green Senior School and when transferring to college or work based employment.
-The Assistant Headteacher - SEND meets with Primary school SENCOs, primary teachers and potential Year 7 students to discuss transition to secondary school.
-The Assistant Headteacher - SEND will also meet with parents of potential Year 7 students to discuss any concerns if requested. 'admissions.'
-The schools policy on managing medical conditions of students can also be found on the HGSS website
+Additional support is provided to parents/carers and students with SEND during transition from primary school to Holmer Green Senior School and when transferring to college or work-based employment.
+The SENDCo meets with Primary school SENCOs, primary teachers and potential Year 7 students to discuss transition to secondary school.
+The SENDCo will also meet with parents of potential Year 7 students to discuss any concerns if requested.